-- 1. An official secondary school graduation certificate, which has been certified by the necessary bodies. - 2.
-A non-refundable fee of AED 300 for application. - 3.
-Seat reservation: AED 1000 (Non-refundable, deducted from the tuition fees) - 4.
-Student insurance: AED 500 (refundable after graduation) - 5.
-Six recent passport-size photographs. - 6.
-Official reports of grading from over the last three secondary school years and again certified. - 7.
-An admission application.
-This must be fully completed. - 8.
-An overall average of sixty (60) % in the UAE High School Certificate or its equivalent or greater is needed for entry to the program. - 9.
-Copy of a valid passport with residency page for expatriates. - 10.
-Test of English as a Foreign Language (TOEFL) score or equivalent (IELTS Band Score), if obtainable at the time of application. - 11.
-Certificate of good conduct from the police department for UAE Nationals and resident students. - 12.
-The necessary documentation for either the early, regular or transfer admission.
+1. An official secondary school graduation certificate, which has been certified by Ministry of Higher Education along with necessary bodies.

+2. A non-refundable fee of AED 1365 for application.

+3.Refundable deposit fees of AED.
+1,000

+4. A registration fee of AED 525 including VAT for Fall and Spring and AED 250 for Summer.

+5. Six recent passport-size photographs.

+6. Official reports of grading from over the last three secondary school years and again certified.

+7. An admission application.
+This must be fully completed.

+8. An overall average of sixty (60) % in the UAE High School Certificate or its equivalent or greater is needed for entry to the program.

+9. Copy of a valid passport with residency page for expatriates.

+10. Test of English as a Foreign Language (TOEFL) score or equivalent (IELTS Band Score), if obtainable at the time of application.

+11. Certificate of good conduct from the police department for UAE Nationals and resident students.

+12. The necessary documentation for either the early, regular or transfer admission.

-Applicants must be able to secure a score of at least 173 on the Computer-Based TOEFL (CBT) or 61 on the Internet-Based TOEFL (IBT) to be admitted to ECUC.
+Applicants must be able to secure a score of 450/500 on the Paper-Based TOEFL (PBT) or 46/61 on the Internet-Based TOEFL (IBT) or 4.5/5 on IELTS(general or academic) to be admitted to ECUC.
 These scores are only valid for two years after the test has been taken.
 Students who do not score at or above the minimum level but in other areas meet ECUC standards may still be admitted, but will spend time in the Intensive English Program (IEP) at ECUC.
-Only when meeting the minimum required level of English Language Proficiency/TOEFL they will be allowed to enter the main programs they wish to study.
-Students who do not meet the English language requirements are required to study at least one semester in the IEP and must obtain the necessary 173 CBT/61 IBT on TOEFL to be eligible to move across into their chosen field.
+Only when meeting the minimum required eligibility criteria they will be allowed to enter the main programs they wish to study.
+Students who do not meet the English language requirements are required to study at least one semester in the IEP and must obtain the necessary 46-61 IBT/450-500 PBT on TOEFL or 4,5/5 on IELTS (general or academic)to be eligible to move across into their chosen field.